Kickboxing: North America

 They were the first organised body of martial arts on a global scale to sanction fights, create ranking systems, and institute a development programme.

 The International Kickboxing Federation (IKF) and the International Sport Kickboxing Association (ISKA) have been the only organizations to have thrived in the modern era.

 The International Kickboxing Federation (IKF) was founded in 1992 by Steve Fossum and Dan Stell.
 Stell eventually stepped down to go back to fighting while Fossum continued with the organization.
 In 1999 Fossum and Joe Taylor of Ringside Products created the first amateur open North American tournament for Kickboxing and Muay Thai, now the IKF World Classic.

 After ending its venture with K-1 in 2006, ISKA co-operated the World Combat League with Chuck Norris, and Strikeforce MMA in partnership with Silicon Valley Entertainment (SVE), an investor group who also own the San Jose Sharks.
 Norris passed the WCL to his son-in-law Damien Diciolli in 2007, and it has since become inactive.
 Strikeforce MMA was sold to UFC in 2011.

 The ISKA expanded into sport (tournament) martial arts about 15 years ago, and is a co-operator along with WAKO and Global Marketing Ventures (GMV) in the global Open World Tour (OWT) the first worldwide pro circuit of sport karate professional competitors.
-It sanctions and assists in the annual US Open & ISKA World Championships that anchors the OWT and the North American-based NASKA Tour.
-The US Open & ISKA World Championships is broadcast live on ESPN2 and ESPN3 each year.
+It sanctions and assists in the annual US Open ISKA World Martial Arts Championships that anchors the OWT and the North American-based NASKA Tour.
+The US Open ISKA World Championships is broadcast live on ESPN2 and ESPN3 each year.

 Other kickboxing sanctioning bodies include World Association of Kickboxing Organizations (primarily amateurs) and KICK International.